-Identify in-scope major ambulatory surgeries.
-The HCUP Surgery Flag Software (see Section 3.2) is used to identify major ambulatory surgeries as those with a taxonomy category of narrow.
-These are major therapuetic procedures that require the use of an operating room, penetrate or break the skin, and involve regional anesthesia, general anesthesia, or sedation to control pain.
-Empirical selection criteria then are used to define qualifying CCS-Services and Procedures7 categories or in-scope major ambulatory surgeries.
-Selection criteria for a given CCS-Services and Procedures category include meeting volume or charge thresholds (i.e., the surgery accounts for at least .05% of total major ambulatory surgery volume in the SASD/SEDD or at least .05% of total charges associated with major ambulatory surgery encounters in the SASD/SEDD) and evidence that SASD/SEDD hospitals are reliably reporting major ambulatory surgeries in the CCS-Services and Procedures category.

-- Build the NASS hospital sampling frame.
-The NASS sampling frame is limited to facilities owned by community hospitals (excluding rehabilitation and long-term acute care hospitals) in the SASD and SEDD8 that perform in-scope major ambulatory surgeries.
-Additional restrictions imposed for the NASS sampling frame were that the hospital have no gross irregularities in quarterly reporting volume, submit data to the SASD/SEDD in all four quarters of 2019, and not have an unusually low volume of encounters containing an in-scope major ambulatory surgery. - Build encounter predictive models.
-NASS sampling frame hospitals are used to create models for volumes of encounters containing in-scope major ambulatory surgeries.
+- Identify in-scope ambulatory surgeries.
+The HCUP Surgery Flag Software (see Section 3.2) is used to identify in-scope ambulatory surgeries.
+The ambulatory surgeries selected for inclusion in the NASS are therapeutic procedures which require the use of an operating room, penetrate or break the skin, and involve regional anesthesia, general anesthesia, or sedation to control pain.
+Additional empirical criteria are used to define qualifying CCS-Services and Procedures6 categories or in-scope ambulatory surgeries.
+Selection criteria for a given CCS-Services and Procedures category include meeting volume or charge thresholds (i.e., the surgery accounts for at least .05% of total in-scope ambulatory surgery volume in the SASD or at least .05% of total charges associated with in-scope ambulatory surgery encounters in the SASD) and evidence that SASD hospitals are reliably reporting in-scope ambulatory surgeries in the CCS-Services and Procedures category. - Build the NASS hospital sampling frame.
+The NASS sampling frame is limited to facilities owned by community hospitals (excluding rehabilitation and long-term acute care hospitals) in the SASD that perform in-scope ambulatory surgeries.
+Additional restrictions imposed for the NASS sampling frame were that the hospitals have no gross irregularities in quarterly reporting volume, submit data to the SASD in all four quarters of the data year, and not have an unusually low volume of encounters containing an inscope ambulatory surgery.
+(For the 2020 NASS, only quarters 1, 3, and 4 were used to judge irregularities in quarterly volume because almost all facilites had a severe drop in surgeries in quarter 2 of 2020 because of the COVID-19 pandemic.) - Build encounter predictive models.
+NASS sampling frame hospitals are used to create models for volumes of encounters containing in-scope ambulatory surgeries.
 The predictive model can be applied to hospitals outside the NASS sampling frame. - Construct the universe of hospitals and ambulatory surgery encounters.
-A national list of all hospitals performing ambulatory surgeries is created using SASD/SEDD and the American Hospital Association (AHA), consistent with the approach used for other HCUP nationwide databases.
+A national list of all hospitals performing ambulatory surgeries is created using SASD and the American Hospital Association (AHA), consistent with the approach used for other HCUP nationwide databases.
 (Prior to data year 2019, the Centers for Medicare & Medicaid Services (CMS) Provider of Services (POS) file was also used.)
 The encounter predictive model is applied to hospitals outside the NASS sampling frame and then combined with observed data from sampling frame hospitals to create national encounter volume estimates. - Develop NASS sample strata.
 Strata are created using hospital characteristics.
 When needed, strata are collapsed to achieve reasonable hospital sample/universe ratios. - Compute sample weights.
 Hospitals are sampled from the NASS sampling frame.
-For 2019, 100 percent of hospitals were sampled from the frame.
-On the basis of the set of NASS sample hospitals and universe totals, sample weights are computed that project the NASS encounters and major ambulatory surgeries to the universe. - Create the NASS database.
-All of the previous steps culminate in a NASS database, which is a set of four related files: Hospital, Encounter, Supplemental, and Diagnosis and Procedure Groups.
+For 2021, 100 percent of hospitals were sampled from the frame.
+On the basis of the set of NASS sample hospitals and universe totals, sample weights that project the NASS encounters and major ambulatory surgeries to the universe are computed.